Securing Cloud Workloads with Hardware-Assisted Security and Non-Human Identity

 Securing cloud workloads requires understanding the unique risks they face.
 Here are some key points:

 - Identity Proliferation: The explosion of NHIs, such as service accounts and application identities, creates a larger attack surface.
 Managing and securing these identities is crucial.
+For instance, a single misconfigured service account with broad permissions could be a goldmine for attackers.

 - Evolving Threats: Attackers are constantly developing new techniques to exploit cloud vulnerabilities, including lateral movement and privilege escalation.
 Staying ahead requires continuous monitoring and adaptation.
+We're seeing more sophisticated attacks that can bypass traditional security controls.

 - Compliance Requirements: Organizations must adhere to various compliance standards, such as GDPR and HIPAA, which adds another layer of complexity to cloud security.
-Source: CISA

 For example, consider a scenario where a compromised service account is used to access sensitive data stored in a cloud database.
 This could lead to a significant data breach, highlighting the need for robust identity and access management.